 Before: A well-defined scope and timeline are agreed on from the start, within the determined rules of engagement.

 During: Through the Cobalt Platform and Slack channel, Cobalt provides consistent updates and open communication.

 After: Test results and reporting are delivered and able to be discussed in detail as needed.

 Red teaming is an extension of pentesting used to identify security weaknesses and give a clear look at what a motivated attacker can do when exploiting vulnerabilities.
 This way, businesses can understand their most critical risks and actively test defenses.

 Being an extension of Cobalt’s modernized pentesting platform, our seasoned security experts value collaboration and transparency through each red teaming engagement.
 Chris Wallace, Security Liaison Engineer at Vonage, says one main benefit of the variety of skill sets available through Cobalt is the “community of pentesters that you can readily draw from.
 We don't have to hire more red team people, we can bring them on as needed.”

-Learn more about how Cobalt’s Professional Services serve as the additional layer of defense your business needs to help strengthen your security posture.
-Learn more about the benefits of Cobalt’s Red Teaming Services, and read all about our other professional services here.
+Learn more about how Cobalt’s Cybersecurity Services serve as the additional layer of defense your business needs to help strengthen your security posture.
+Learn more about the benefits of Cobalt’s Red Teaming Services, and read all about our other cybersecurity services here.